 Michelle McNamara died on April 21, 2016.
 She was nearly done her tome about GSK.
 Her husband, comedian Patton Oswalt, as well as Michelle’s research partner and a journalist friend, finished the book for her.
 They knew Michelle needed to see this published.
 It was her life’s work, her greatest obsession.

-There are parts of the book with editor’s notes and annotations to let the reader know Michelle hadn’t finished a thing, or that Michelle had written a note to follow up on a thing, but it was never completed by her.
-These were constant little reminders of this woman’s tragic passing that made this a much more emotional reading experience for me than I usually have when going through a true crime novel.
+There are parts of the book with editor’s notes and annotations to let the reader know Michelle hadn’t finished a chapter, or that Michelle had written a note to follow up on something, but she never had a chance.
+These were constant reminders of this woman’s tragic passing that made this a much more emotional reading experience for me than I usually would have with a true crime novel.

 You could feel Michelle’s drive, her tenacity, her obsession and occasional mania.
 You could hear her knowledge, her dedication to the facts, her desire to see this book written properly – to give the victims a voice and see justice served.

 Michelle was intimately familiar with GSK’s crimes and victims.
 She knew every piece of evidence, had worked with the cops and the consultants.
 It’s clear when reading this that one of Michelle’s goals was to make the reader as familiar with these things as she was – to bring you into the hunt with her.
 To convince you how awful this monster is and get you fired up for his unmasking.

 “I’m envious, for example, of people obsessed with the Civil War, which brims with details but is contained.
 In my case, the monsters recede but never vanish.
 They are long dead and being born as I write.”

 I’ve been waiting for this book for months, and just before it was finally mine, GSK was caught.

 So while I was reading this – taking in every crime, every clue, every assumption, every sick deed – I was fully aware that this monster had already been caught.
 And again, this added another level of emotion to the reading experience for me because Michelle is never got to see the ending her story could have had.